 A hedgehog has the strange habit of 'self anointing'; when it comes across a strong smell or taste it twists its head round and, using the tongue, covers its spines and fur in a frothy saliva - looking as thought it is covered in soap bubbles!
 This behaviour is quite normal but no-one knows its purpose.

 Winter: the hedgehog's food is in short supply during the winter, so it spends the coldest months hibernating in a specially prepared nest; this is usually at ground level in a hedgerow, a compost heap, under a thick layer of leaves or under logs.
 Before curling into a tight ball in this hibernaculum, the hedgehog spends the autumn eating as much food as possible to store it as fat which is used up during sleep.
-If insufficient fat has been stored, the hedgehog may die during a long, hard winter.
+If sufficient fat has not been stored during the autumn, the hedgehog may die during a long, hard winter.
 Hibernation usually lasts from November until March.
 During this time the body temperature drops to that of its surroundings and breathing almost stops.